 What are the alternatives?

 As TVs gets thinner and slicker, the built-in speakers gets worse and worse (or, at least, it seems like they do).
-You really don’t want to rely on your TV’s built-in speakers for movie watching, which means you will want some sort of sound system, just not one that requires an A/V receiver for power.
+You really don’t want to rely on your TV’s built-in speakers for anything cinematic, which means you will want some sort of sound system, just not one that requires an A/V receiver for power.
 I’m a big fan of soundbars for this very reason.

 NOTE: If you are perfectly content with the sound from your TVs speakers, and you just need a device that can switch between your many components — cable box, blu-ray player, game system, etc. — you can just get an HDMI switcher.